anonisnap/Trove-BR-Requeue/README.md

-# Trove Bomber Royale Requeue
+# Trove Bomber Royale Requeue (Not Updated)

+_As of June 28, 2022.
+Changes were made to Bomber Royale, meaning you can no longer type `/respawn` to end the game quickly_

 Getting tired of playing Bomber Royale in Trove?